 - Stage 1 – Project Brief: The process identified which categories should be included or de-scoped (due to availability of spend data, maturity of the market and recent sourcing activity).
 In all, 42 briefs were created, identifying between £102m and £135m in annualised savings.

-- Stage 2 – Procurement Strategy: 12 detailed category strategies were produced, with an upwards revision to the savings estimate, showing the potential for £121m£156m in annualised savings, representing around 12% of addressable spend.
+- Stage 2 – Strategic Procurement: 12 detailed category strategies were produced, with an upwards revision to the savings estimate, showing the potential for £121m£156m in annualised savings, representing around 12% of addressable spend.
 In addition, two buying guides were produced which provided pragmatic advice on how the Forces should implement projects.

 - Stage 3 – Savings implementation pilot: From month one, “quick win” initiatives were identified and implemented.
 These included fuel cards, contingent labour and legal audit projects.
 This pilot work saved over £2.5m, proving the concept that savings can be made and a significant return on investment provided.